1946–47 WIHL season: History

 The Dynamiters, paced by the two-goal efforts of Frank "Sully" Sullivan and Sammy Calles, trounced the Leafs 7-3 in the opening game of the finals in Kimberley; before 2,200 fans.
 Kimberley took the second tilt 6-1, thanks to Sammy Calles' hat trick, and Jack Forsey's two-goal performance.
 The scene switched to Nelson for the remainder of the series, with the first game ending in a tie.
 The Maple Leafs held on to a 3-2 victory in the next game, for their only win.
-The Dynamiters wrapped up the Savage Cup with a thrilling 3-2 win, before a capacity Nelson crowd.
-The Dynamiters had to do it the hard way, with only a skeleton crew.
-Sammy Calles, Lloyd "Sandy" Sanderson and Gordie Wilson were sidelined with the flu.
+The Dynamiters wrapped up the Savage Cup with a thrilling 3-2 win.
+The Dynamiters had to do it the hard way, with half of their team being injured or ill.
+Sammy Calles, Lloyd "Sandy" Sanderson, and Gordie Wilson were sidelined with the flu.
 Jack "Buck" Kavanaugh played, despite the fact he was running an exceptionally high temperature from the same malady.
 Harry Brown played with a cast on, due to a broken wrist; and Sully Sullivan had a foot injury, with Jack Forsey working under a distinct handicap being banged twice on the same ankle.
-Redding was forced to juggle his lines, and came up with a combination of Sullivan, Kavanaugh and Forsey.
-Benny Redisky, Pete Clements and defenceman Harry Brown formed the other forward unit; with Red Dezall the utility forward.
-Bill Jones, Bill "Tank" Johnston and Lyle "Butch" Swaney were a tower of strength in front of Jake Nash.
-Jack Forsey, Buck Kavanaugh and Bill Jones scored one goal each for the Dynamiters, all coming in the second period; and Jakie Nash kept the pressing Leafs at bay in the third frame.
+Redding was forced to rearrange his lineup and came up with a combination of Sullivan, Kavanaugh, and Forsey.
+Benny Redisky, Pete Clements, and defenceman Harry Brown formed the other forward unit; with Red Dezall the utility forward.
+Bill Jones, Bill "Tank" Johnston, and Lyle "Butch" Swaney were a tower of strength in front of Jake Nash.
+Jack Forsey, Buck Kavanaugh, and Bill Jones scored one goal each for the Dynamiters, all coming in the second period; and Jakie Nash kept the pressing Leafs at bay in the third frame.

-The Maple Leafs, coached by Len Bicknell, did receive excellent goaltending from Jess Seaby.
-Others on the Leafs' roster were George Barefoot, Steve Krizan, Bill Vickers, Roy Allen, Doug Winlaw, Jack Kilpatrick, Spence Tatchell, Red Koehle, John Fargher, John Arichuk and John Hyrciuk (no relation to Bill Hyrciuk of Kimberley and Kamloops fame).
+The Maple Leafs, coached by Len Bicknell, did receive excellent goalkeeping from Jess Seaby.
+Others on the Leafs' roster were George Barefoot, Steve Krizan, Bill Vickers, Roy Allen, Doug Winlaw, Jack Kilpatrick, Spence Tatchell, Red Koehle, John Fargher, John Arichuk, and John Hyrciuk (no relation to Bill Hyrciuk of Kimberley and Kamloops fame).